 background-color:#DCC48E; border:4px solid #C1437A;

 - The last two days are free days, so just set them to no background color but a set width; the value for the

-That just about wraps up the basics of HTML Tables.
-In the next article we will look at some slightly more advanced table features, and start to think how accessible they are for visually impaired people.
+That just about wraps up the basics of HTML tables.
+In the next article, we'll look at some slightly more advanced table features, and start to think how accessible they are for visually impaired people.